Arizona

 Who Needs to Report?

-In AZ, reporting requirements are based on a facility’s generator category.
+In Arizona, reporting requirements are based on a facility’s generator category.
 Annual registration reports are due by March 1 each year

 • Very Small Quantity Generators (VSQGs) must submit registration reports annually